 The small coastal town of Mui Ne in Vietnam is most famous or its Saharaesque sand dunes, but it is also home to the Fairy Stream Mui Ne.
-The Fairy Stream is coloured by soft clay and limestone rocks that crumble down to shore from one side of the red canyon.
+The Fairy Stream is colored by soft clay and limestone rocks that crumble down to shore from one side of the red canyon.

 WHERE TO FIND THE FAIRY STREAM MUI NE

 Mui Ne is located on the Southeast coast of Vietnam.
-From Ho Chi Minh city, you can take a bus directly to Mui Ne and the journey takes 4.5 hours.
+From Ho Chi Minh city, you can take a bus directly to Mui Ne and the journey takes approximately 4.5 hours.

-SEE THE MAP BELOW FOR THE EXACT PIN LOCATION OF THE FAIRY STREAM MUI NE
+PIN LOCATION OF THE FAIRY STREAM VIETNAM

 ARRIVING AT THE FAIRY STREAM MUI NE

-It costs 5,000 Dong (20c) to enter the Fairy Stream, and the ticket man will even look after your shoes while you are off exploring the red canyon.
+It costs 5,000 Dong to enter the Fairy Stream, and the ticket man will even look after your shoes while you are off exploring the red canyon.
 The water is only a few centimetres deep and it is safe to walk barefoot the entire time.

-The entrance to Fairy Stream Mui Ne
+The entrance to Fairy Stream Vietnam

-Creek side food and drink vendors
+Creekside food and drink vendors

-The beginning of Fairy Stream
+The beginning of Fairy Stream Mui Ne

 WHAT TO EXPECT AT FAIRY STREAM MUI NE

-The Fairy Stream winds its way through a red canyon which resembles a miniature version of the Grand Canyon in Arizona.
+Fairy Stream Vietnam winds its way through a red canyon which resembles a miniature version of the Grand Canyon in Arizona.
 The soft red sand is quite pleasant to walk on so I encourage you to take off your shoes and get some clay mud between your toes.

-The towering limestone rocks on the edges of the red canyon seem to be a likely hiding place for potential fairies to hang out and it very well may be where the name Fairy Stream comes from.
+The towering limestone rocks on the edges of the red canyon seem to be a likely hiding place for potential fairies to hang out and it very well may be where the name ‘Fairy Stream’ comes from.

 FAIRY STREAM MUI NE – THINGS TO KNOW BEFORE YOU GO